NLog/NLog/.github/ISSUE_TEMPLATE/question.md

 ---
 name: Question
 about: Logging not working?
 Unclear stuff?
 Can't find options?
+Stackoverflow is recommend!

 ---